Frequently Asked Questions — for Inkscape Users *

 This is probably because SVG masks work differently than a typical mask that you might use in a raster graphics program.
 Please see this chapter in the manual for details.

 There's a seam, or artifact, between adjacent objects sharing the same border, or between patterns

-There are a few ways to improve this situation, for adjacent objects in versions 0.48.5 and older:
+There are a few ways to improve this situation, for adjacent objects: